-Laying patio pavers in your backyard is an easy and cost effective way to personalize your backyard.
-In order to lay patio pavers correctly, you must first ensure that the ground that you are working on is flat and void of any obstructions.
+Laying patio pavers in your backyard is an easy and cost-effective way to personalize your backyard.
+In order to lay patio pavers on dirt correctly, you must first ensure that the ground that you are working on is flat and void of any obstructions.
 Ordering a truckload of Virginia fill dirt to distribute around your backyard is the safest way to make sure that the ground is level.

 1. Remove Any Grass